 As an empath I pick up on the energy of people easily and almost 90% of the time that I’ve traveled with people, I’ve walked away having discovered that they are miserable.
 I realize that people smile long enough for good photos for Instagram, but they act like something is stuck up their ass the remainder of the time.

 I don’t say this in judgement, life is hard and people have issues, I just choose to handle life differently and traveling is certainly one of those moments where I believe one needs to pull the stick out of their ass.

 We have a choice when it comes to how we handle and perceive things.
 If a friend travels to visit me, I’d be so grateful for the friendship and opportunity, that I’d take the opportunity to be joyous.
 I don’t have a lot of patience for those that choose to be miserable while life is presenting a moment of peace and or joy.“Carpe Diem Girl!
-You can deal with the Bullshit Tomorrow!”-Pretty Brown Nomad Click To Tweet
+You can deal with the BS Tomorrow!”-Pretty Brown Nomad Click To Tweet

 The thing is traveling takes work and sacrifice.
 You sacrifice money, time and often times sleep.
 This is the case if you want to make the most of your limited time in a destination.